OctopusDeploy/blog/blog/2022-12/github-actions-for-octopus-deploy-v3/index.md

 Removing the dependency on the Octopus CLI is the biggest architectural change to our GitHub Actions.

 Our actions no longer use the Octopus CLI to perform work.
 Instead, they interact with the Octopus API directly from TypeScript.
-This means your workflows start and execute far faster than before.
+This means your workflows start and execute far quicker than before.

 :::hint
 You can still use the Octopus CLI, but you're no longer required to include the **install-octopus-cli-action** in your workflow if you only need to use our other actions.